Today I will discuss the Knight + Bishop endgame checkmate.

 I have seen many guides that are trying to explain how to actually checkmate a lone King with Knight and Bishop, but they’re very often failing to teach.

 They show moves, give some explanation and it even seems like you understand how to do it yourself at first, but… when trying to do it, it just doesn’t work.

 The problem is that there is no exact guide for this mate available; at least I wasn’t able to find it.
-This is a main reason why I’m writing and you’re (hopefully) reading this.
-I will systematically present the well known information and form an algorithm, how to do it.
+This is the main reason why I’m writing and you’re (hopefully) reading this.
+I will systematically present the well-known information and form an algorithm, on how to do it.

 I promise, you will be able to deliver this complex Knight and Bishop Checkmate to a lone King after you read and understand this.
 You ask why is it complex?
 Well, even grandmasters fail to do it in fifty moves, sometimes.
 But you will!